facebook/react-native-website/docs/native-modules-android.md

 Next you will need to add a method to your native module that will create calendar events and can be invoked in Javascript.
 All native module methods meant to be invoked from JavaScript must be annotated with `@ReactMethod`.

 Set up a method `createCalendarEvent` for `CalendarModule` that can be invoked in JS through `CalendarModule.createCalendarEvent`.
 For now, the method will take in a name and location as strings.
-We will cover parameters options shortly.
+Argument type options will be covered shortly.

 ```java
 @ReactMethod